Albert-Croft/Al-repo/README.md

-# Al-repo
+# Al-repo for first website
-Creating repo for CYF Project

-# My First Website

 This project is a personal website created as part of the Code Your Future course.
 It showcases my HTML and CSS work exported from CodePen and deployed live using GitHub Pages.